Find Trade Colleges

 Brookdale Community College undergraduate students pay an average of $9,698 in tuition and fees each year.

-In addition to its great value ranking, Brookdale Community College is in the top 20% of all schools on our Best Electronics Engineering Associate Degree Trade Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, Brookdale Community College also did well on our Best Electronics Engineering Associate Degree Trade Schools in the Middle Atlantic Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Pittsburgh Technical College undergraduate students pay an average of $16,974 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Pittsburgh Technical College are $16,974 per year.
 The average amount in student loans that ee tech majors at Pittsburgh Technical College take out while working on their Associate Degree is $17,213.

 Full Electronics Engineering Technology at Pittsburgh Technical College Report

-The average tuition and fees for an out-of-state undergraduate student at Monroe Community College are $10,468 a year.
+Monroe Community College undergraduate students pay an average of $10,468 in tuition and fees each year.
 On average, ee tech graduates from Monroe Community College take out $11,392 in student loans while working on their Associate Degree.

-Read full report on Electronics Engineering Technology at Monroe Community College
+Full Electronics Engineering Technology at Monroe Community College Report

 Out-of-state tuition fees for undergraduate students at Erie Community College are $11,150 per year.